nashville-software-school/bangazon-inc/book-2-mvc/chapters/ASPNET_INTRO.md

 In the context of ASP<span>.NET</span>, each of the public methods in the controllers is considered an **Action**.
 When our application receives incoming HTTP requests, The ASP<span>.NET</span> framework is smart enough to know which controller Action to invoke.

 How does it do this?
-Take a look at the bottom of the `Startup.cs` class
+Take a look at the bottom of the `Program.cs` class

 ```csharp
 endpoints.MapControllerRoute(